koen-aerts/Dump1090Listener/README.md

 ## MongoDB collection

 You can store the collected messages in any collection you wish.
-You may want to consider creating an index on the "location" field.
+You may want to consider creating an index on the "position" field.
 For instance if your collection is called "messages" you would create the index as follows:

     db.messages.createIndex( { position : "2dsphere" } )